SivaAshokKumar/LipSync-Avatar-Generator/README.md

-# Steve Avatar: AI-Powered Lip-Sync Video Generator (CPU-Only)
+# AvatarSync Pro: AI-Powered Lip-Sync Video Generator (CPU-Only)

 ✨ **Steve Avatar** is a lightweight, CPU-compatible implementation of the powerful [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) model that generates lip-synced avatar videos using just an image and an audio file.
 Perfect for creating talking-head videos, virtual characters, and personalized content — even on low-resource machines like Google Colab CPU.